scipy-lectures/scientific-python-lectures/packages/statistics/index.rst

    .. tip::

-     To switch back to seaborn settings, or understand better styling in seaborn, see the `relevent section of the seaborn documentation
+     To switch back to seaborn settings, or understand better styling in seaborn, see the `relevant section of the seaborn documentation
      <https://seaborn.pydata.org/tutorial/aesthetics.html>`_.